MicrosoftDocs/dynamics365smb-docs/business-central/year-close-account-periods.md

 ---
-title: Close Accounting Periods for a Fiscal Year | Microsoft Docs
+title: Close Accounting Periods for a Fiscal Year
-description: Describes how to close the accounting periods that make up the fiscal year.
+description: This article describes how to close the accounting periods that make up the fiscal year for year end closing.
 author: jswymer

 ms.service: dynamics365-business-central